-This is one of the most overlooked steps in the pre-listing process.
+This is one of the most important but overlooked steps when you go to sell your vehicle.
 Done well, good photos show off your car in its best possible light.
 They help set proper buyer expectations, and they make it easier to establish trust.

 - Exterior – Start by shooting the exterior in good daylight.
 Get multiple angles of the exterior and try not to get too high or too low.
 Hold the camera at a medium height and frame the car well.